 When Alice reemerged from Theta’s portal alongside the others, she found herself stepping out in front of a series of brick buildings labeled in gold-gilded numerals.
 She had been half-expecting Theta to lead them back to the windowless room and trap them, so she was pleasantly surprised.

-The buildings guarded by white pillars and the street sign read 43rd.
+The buildings were guarded by white pillars and the street sign read 43rd.
 The roads were empty, the clouds gray, the Capricornian flags billowing in the wind.

 Hands on hips, Talib twirled around.
 “If I recall correctly, Roberto mentioned that the buildings on 43rd are where the Capricornian government keeps its old war relics from the Reservoir War.
 I didn’t think it would be so easy to get to this place without jumping through hoops; and I didn’t expect it to be so empty either.
 The Organization must’ve spirited away the common folk.”